Entrepreneurship in the New Health Economy

 Unlocking digital health innovation in Africa

-The growth of e-health digital platforms and the provision medical insurance through mobile innovation, the adoption of new technologies by medical workers and citizens are dependent on the continent entrepreneurship ecosystems.
+The growth of e-health digital platforms, the provision of medical insurance through mobile innovation, and the adoption of new technologies by medical workers and citizens are dependent on the entrepreneurship ecosystems of the continent.

-As such, the objective of this sessions is to discuss the role of entrepreneurship and MSMEs in the development of the new health economy in Africa.
+As such, the objective of this sessions is to discuss the role of entrepreneurship and micro, small and medium-sized enterprises (MSMEs) in the development of the new health economy in Africa.
 Experts will share practical experiences and insights on challenges and opportunities MSMEs face in the health sector, including in responding to the current pandemic crisis.
 They will also debate on policy reforms needed to enhance the role of entrepreneurship in that sector to advance the SDG agenda.